 She dances alone, and yet never in isolation.
 Here choreography trespasses across present heartbreak with ancient vulnerability even humor, asking us to attend to consciousness in process.

 “The Monomyth” was commissioned by The Chocolate Factory with support from the Jerome Foundation.
 It also received commissioning support from the Lower Manhattan Cultural Council and was developed as part of LMCC’s Extended Life Dance Development program made possible in part by The Andrew W. Mellon Foundation, LMCC.net.
 (LMCC empowers artists by providing them with networks, resources, and support, to create vibrant, sustainable communities in Lower Manhattan and beyond.)
 “The Monomyth” was further supported by New Music USA, made possible by annual program support and/or endowment gifts from Mary Flagler Cary Charitable Trust, New York State Council on the Arts, Helen F. Whitaker Fund, Aaron Copland Fund for Music.
 To follow the project as it unfolds, visit my project page.
 This project received financial, administrative and residency support from Gibney Dance’s boo-koo Artist Residency program.
-Additional support was provided by a New York Foundation for the Arts Choreography Fellowship; Cloud Prize; Lighthouse Works; residencies at collective address, Yaddo, The MacDowell Colony, and Bemis Center for Contemporary Arts; and by the generosity of Michelle Boulé’s Leadership Circle and individual donors.
+Additional support was provided by a New York Foundation for the Arts Choreography Fellowship; Cloud Prize; Lighthouse Works; residencies at collective address, Yaddo, The MacDowell Colony, Bemis Center for Contemporary Arts, and Alfred University; and by the generosity of Michelle Boulé’s Leadership Circle and individual donors.
+Significant touring support for Links Hall 2019 was provided by The Morrison-Shearer Foundation.